MethodicalAcceleratorDesign/MAD-NG/docs/source/monomial.rst

 .. function:: #mono

-   Return the size of the monomial as computed by :func:`mono:size()`.
+   Return the number of variable orders in :var:`mono`, i.e. its length.

 .. function:: mono[n]